ec-melodies/wp02-dcat/README.md

-# DCAT feeds for MELODIES's CKAN Demo
+# DCAT feeds for MELODIES' CKAN Demo

 A collection of GeoDCAT-AP catalogs written in JSON-LD which are suitable as feeds for CKAN.